By: Team W14-4 Since: Feb 2019 Licence: MIT

 3.3.1.
 Current Implementation

 taken fulfils them.
-This command is currently facilitated by 2 classes in Model
+This command is currently facilitated by 2 classes in Model, CourseRequirement and

 As there are many different kinds of course requirements that can be found in NUS, it is difficult to iron down the common characteristic they all share.
 This can be seen in the examples found below: